 - 12.4.1.7 The Physician Health Committee of the Maine Medical Association will serve as a resource to the subcommittee. - 12.4.1.8 The subcommittee will be considered a professional competence committee pursuant to the Maine Health Security Act.
 Its members, including ad hoc appointees, shall be familiar with and abide by applicable State and Federal laws relating to physician health, applicable laws and rules of the Maine Board of Registration in Medicine, and the State Physicians Health Program. - 12.5 Cancer Committee.
-The Cancer Committee shall be a multidisciplinary, standing committee and shall consist of at least six members of the active medical staff.
+The Cancer Committee shall be a multi-disciplinary, standing committee and shall consist of at least six members of the active medical staff.
 Membership shall fulfill the standards for a Cancer Committee as required by the American College of Surgeons (ACS) for a community hospital cancer program. - 12.5.1 Membership.
 Membership shall include physician representation from pathology, medical oncology, diagnostic radiology, surgery and the ACS Cancer Liaison physician.
 Representation from internal medicine and family practice is also encouraged.
 Non-physician members shall include representatives from the tumor/cancer registry, quality assurance, nursing, social services and administration. - 12.5.2 Duties.
 The Cancer Committee shall be responsible for cancer program activities as required for an ACS Community Hospital Cancer Program.
-These shall include, but are not limited to: - 12.5.2.1 supervision of the Tumor Registry; - 12.5.2.2 presentation of Tumor Conferences; - 12.5.2.3 availability of consultative services; - 12.5.2.4 evaluation of quality of care; and

-12.5.2.5 establish, as necessary, subcommittees to assure accreditation of clinical programs; and to provide oversight of those subcommittees.
-These subcommittees may include, but are not limited to, the Breast Health Program and the Chest Oncology Program; and committee may meet jointly with the Cancer Committee from other health facilities.
+These shall include, but are not limited to: - 12.5.2.1 supervision of the Tumor Registry; - 12.5.2.2 presentation of Tumor Conferences; - 12.5.2.3 availability of consultative services; - 12.5.2.4 evaluation of quality of care; and - 12.5.2.5 establish, as necessary, subcommittees to assure accreditation of clinical programs; and to provide oversight of those subcommittees.
+These subcommittees may include, but are not limited to, the Breast Health Program and the Chest Oncology Program; and - 12.5.2.6 annual reporting. - 12.5.3 Meetings.
+The Cancer Committee shall meet not less than quarterly.
+The committee may meet jointly with the Cancer Committee from other health facilities.
 A permanent record of the proceedings of the committee shall be maintained.